 If you are a third-party integrator, your client should own the developer account.
 For more information, see Third-party integrators should not own developer accounts on the Best Practices page.

-When you print a shipping label through the APIs, you do so on behalf of a merchant.
-Your developer account comes with a default merchant, and you can add multiple additional merchants.
-Each merchant enrolled in your developer account has a unique Shipper ID that you reference when requesting the merchant’s transactions.
-For information on adding merchants to your developer account, see Merchants.
+When you print a shipping label through the Shipping APIs, you do so on behalf of a merchant.
+Your developer account comes with a default merchant, and you can add multiple additional merchants as described in Manage Merchant Accounts.
+Each merchant enrolled in your developer account has a unique Shipper ID.
+You reference the ID when requesting transactions on the merchant’s behalf.

-To request transactions for your real-life shippers, you must add them as merchants in your developer account.
-Once you do, you can use the APIs to print labels and request transactions on their behalves.
+To print labels for your real-life shippers, you must add them as merchants in your developer account.
+The Ecommerce APIs support two models for adding merchants and handling their postage payments.
+Both are described in Manage Merchant Accounts.

 The APIs have separate Sandbox and Production environments, which are described below.
 Each environment has its own set of base URLs, which are the common prefixes for groups of API operations in the environment.
 The following shows the Production environment’s Rates API call with the base URL underlined:

 The Sandbox environment is a free test environment that is intended for all your development and testing work prior to deployment on Production.
 Sandbox gives full access to all the API calls available on Production but prints only test labels.
 Sandbox does not use real money.
 Your Pitney Bowes developer account provides free access to the Sandbox environment.